 Herbert Blomstedt, Conductor Laureate of the San Francisco Symphony, served as SFS Music Director from 1985 until 1995.
-Born in Springfield, Massachusetts, in 1927, Mr. Blomstedt moved with his family to Sweden in 1929 and later attended the Royal College of Music in Stockholm and the University of Uppsala.
-He studied contemporary music at Darmstadt and Baroque music at the Schola Cantorum Basiliensis, also continuing his conducting studies with Igor Markevitch in Salzburg, with Jean Morel at Juilliard, and with Leonard Bernstein at Tanglewood’s Berkshire Music Center.
-Honors and accomplishments followed quickly: in 1953 the Koussevitzky Conducting Prize, in 1954 his conducting debut (with the Stockholm Philharmonic) and first appointment as a music director (with Sweden’s Norrköping Symphony), and in 1955 first prize at the Salzburg conducting competition.
+Born in the US to Swedish parents, Mr. Blomstedt began his music education at the Royal Academy of Music in Stockholm and at the University of Uppsala.
+He later studied conducting at the Juilliard School in New York, contemporary music in Darmstadt, and early music at the Schola Cantorum Basiliensis.
+He worked with Igor Markevitch in Salzburg and Leonard Bernstein in Tanglewood.

 Mr. Blomstedt made his debut as conductor with the Stockholm Philharmonic Orchestra in February 1954.
 He has served as chief conductor of the Oslo Philharmonic and the Swedish and Danish radio orchestras.
 From 1975 to 1985 he was chief conductor of the Dresden Staatskapelle, with whom he toured more than twenty European countries, the US, and Japan.